-Google didn’t spend much time bigging up the new Google Nest Mini when it launched alongside the Pixel 4, 4XL and the Pixelbook Go.
+Google didn’t spend much time boasting about the new Google Nest Mini when it launched alongside the Pixel 4, 4XL and the Pixelbook Go.

 It doesn’t look all that different from the Home Mini and it doesn’t even introduce the one big missing feature.